Negative-Zero-Official/Asteroid-Detection-using-Machine-Learning/README.md

+> [!WARNING]
+> This README is outdated as of the latest commit.
+WIP to update the README

 # ZTF Asteroid Detection Pipeline

 A machine learning pipeline for detecting asteroids in Zwicky Transient Facility (ZTF) alert data using feature extraction and XGBoost classification.